solidity-labs-io/forge-proposal-simulator/docs/guides/timelock-proposal.md

     }
     ```

--   `build()`: This function sets the necessary actions for your proposal.
+    Since these changes do not persist from runs themselves, after the contracts are deployed, the user must update the Addresses.json file with the newly deployed contract addresses.

+-   `build()`: Add actions to the proposal contract.
+[See build function](../overview/architecture/proposal-functions.md#build-function).
 In this example, it whitelists the ERC20 token on the Vault contract, approves the token for the vault, and deposits all tokens into the vault.
 The actions should be written in Solidity code and in the order they should be executed.
-Any calls (except to the Addresses object) will be recorded and stored as actions to execute in the run function. `caller` address that will call actions is passed into `buildModifier`; it is the timelock for this example. `buildModifier` is a necessary modifier for the `build` function and will not work without it.
+Any calls (except to the Addresses object) will be recorded and stored as actions to execute in the run function.
+The `caller` address that will call actions is passed into `buildModifier`; it is the timelock for this example. `buildModifier` is a necessary modifier for the `build` function and will not work without it.

     ```solidity
     function build() public override buildModifier(address(timelock)) {